-One of the main impediments to quick onboarding is getting MDRs equipped with all the specific information and knowledge they need to do their jobs.
-And one of the best ways to shorten their learning curve is to let them learn from the experiences of others.
-That’s what makes social learning such an effective tool for helping MDRs find out all the things they need to know to start being productive fast.
+One of the main barriers to quick onboarding is getting MDRs equipped with all the specific information and knowledge they need to do their jobs.
+And one of the best ways to shorten their learning curve is to let them learn from the experiences of others (a methodology known as social learning).
+Rather than asking MDRs to retain a bunch of information that’s recited at them in a classroom setting, you can use social learning to keep employees engaged and learning on the job.

 With a practical framework for social learning, MDRs can stop wasting time wondering where to get the information they need and how to evaluate what they find.
 Instead, they can go to a central resource that’s designed to make valuable knowledge easy to share.